 Math Pentathlon National Teams – Schools with a broad base of student participation have the additional opportunity to compete against other such schools by sending what is referred to as a National Mathematics Pentathlon® Team (NMPT).

-Such a NMPAT must meet the following 4 critical criteria and send the completed NMPAT Form to the Pentathlon Institute:
+Such a NMPAT must meet the following 4 critical criteria and send the NMPAT Form (see NOTE Below).

 - 1) There must be a total of exactly 30 students;